QuangNguyen4673/CSVstore/README.md

 - 🗃️ CSV upload & validation (Zod)
 - 📦 RESTful API for CRUD operations

-🛠️ Setup
+🛠️ Run the project

-1. Clone the Repository
-   <code> git clone https://github.com/QuangNguyen4673/stengineering.git </code>
-   <code> cd STE </code>
-2. Start All Services
 docker-compose up --build

 This will: